NafisAhnnaf/RamadanApp/README.md

 !!
 Under Development !!

-This app aims to work as a Countdown App Primarily focusing on Ramadan Countdown App:
+This app aims to work as a Countdown App Primarily focusing on counting time until upcoming Ramadan:
+Stack: MERN

 V 0.1
 	- This version will use static data to calculate the time remaining for Ramadan to arrive.